 The October 1966 cover of Southern Living featured a breathtaking shot of U.S. 441 with a camper-shelled pickup leading a caravan of cars through fall foliage in what is now the most visited national park in the U.S. Wouldn't you know it?
 Our readers have loved the Smokies forever.
 And their favorite spot in those mountains?
 Gatlinburg.
 It's easy to see why.

-The village has continued to evolve, with a variety of new attractions joining the perennially popular pancake houses, candy shops, and craft galleries.
-Two-tiered Anakeesta has a shopping village downtown where you catch a "chondola" lift to the mountaintop Firefly Village, with canopy walks, zip lines, and other outdoor- recreation options.
-Now Parrot Heads also have a mountain perch with the opening of Margaritaville Resort Gatlinburg.
+Given the millions of people who visit this area every year, the actual size of Gatlinburg—which comes in at less than 5,000 residents—escapes many travelers.
+Despite the high-season influxes, it's the area's homey Appalachian charm that helps draw all of the visitors here in the first place.
+The village has continued to evolve, with a variety of new attractions joining the perennially popular pancake houses, candy shops, and craft galleries that are favorite stops for travelers.
+Two-tiered Anakeesta has a shopping village downtown where you catch a "chondola" lift to the mountaintop Firefly Village and join canopy walks, zip lines, and other opportunities for outdoor recreation.
+Now Parrot Heads also have a mountain perch tailored just for them with the buzzy Margaritaville Resort Gatlinburg.

 One of travelers' favorite stops (and photo ops) in Gatlinburg is the high-flying SkyBridge.
 To see the sights from above, take the SkyLift to the 680-foot SkyBridge, which is billed as North America's longest pedestrian suspension bridge and offers up dramatic views over the forested hills.
 In the surrounding area, there are lots of great places to embark on hikes and meanders, and more than a few picturesque vistas for snapping photos and taking in the scenery.